zlatanned/zlatanned.github.io/content/hero/index.md

 I'm a Backend Developer💻 and a Football Fanatic ⚽️!

-I enjoy reading tech blogs and also helping every tech beginner I come across!
+I enjoy exploring new and interesting technolgies and likes discussing/reading about personal finance!